-6.3.5.
+6.3.4.
 Modeling influence propagation by Bayesian causal maps

 The goal of this project is modeling shellfish fishing to assess the impact of management pollution scenarios on the Rade de Brest.
 Cognitive maps were built from interviews with fishermen.
-To represent and reason about these cognitive maps, we propose to use Bayesian Causal Maps making use of fishermen knowledge, particularly to perform influence propagation [11].
+To represent and reason about these cognitive maps, we propose to use Bayesian Causal Maps making use of fishermen knowledge, particularly to perform influence propagation [82].

 However, this model does not take into account the variety of influences asserted by the fishermen, but only the "mean" causal map.
-This year we have been working on an approach that could combine individual knowledge with belief functions in the way of Philippe Smets's Transferable Belief Model [67].
+A report describing the project is available [28].
+An approach that could combine individual knowledge with belief functions in the way of Philippe Smets's Transferable Belief Model [83] has been proposed.
+A report describing the project available [28].

-This work is done in the framework of the RADE2BREST project, involving Agrocampus Ouest and CNRS (GEOMER/LETG), funded by "Ministère de l'Ecologie" (This project is not mentioned in section 7.2 because DREAM is not an official partner of this project.).
+This work is done in the framework of the RADE2BREST project, involving Agrocampus Ouest and CNRS (GEOMER/LETG), funded by "Ministère de l'Ecologie" (This project is not mentioned in section 8.2 because DREAM is not an official partner of this project.).